xtonik/numpyplus/README.md

 # numpyplus

-Collection of math functions with improved performance via vectorization using matrix operations.
+Collection of math function written in python with improved performance especially via vectorization using matrix operations from package "numpy".

+# Requirements

+python, numpy